How can you speed up your WordPress Website?

 6. Enable GZIP Compression:

-You can use ‘Pagespeed Ninja’ plugin to enable GZIP compression.
+You can use the ‘Pagespeed Ninja’ plugin to enable GZIP compression.

 7. Deactivate or Uninstall Plugins: